syntaxfm/website/shows/038 - 20 Performance Tips.md

 42:00

-* Async ans defer attributes on your script tags
+* Async and defer attributes on your script tags
 * [Amazing site that visualizes async and defer](http://www.growingwiththeweb.com/2014/02/async-vs-defer-attributes.html)